joegsn/uvpgpool/README.md

 The UVPGParams class is optional (to use).
 I used it to simplify my life when using `PQsendQueryParams` as it meant I could just create an object which would put the associated lengths and formats (and tries to do Oids) into a single space, and then get the data back out with just a couple function calls.

+## Notes

+I got this question from a friend of mine:  Why do you need std::atomic if you're not currently using threads?

+Well, I wanted to allow this system to be (sortof) thread-safe.
+I intended to use this in a peice of code which is not currently using any asynchronous calls, and so the easiest option for lengthy operations (which are basically IO intensive) would be to push those off to a thread.
+So the next thing I'd know is that I would have threads which are trying to get connections and return connections to the pool.
+So, my two options were either a mutex (which would wrap way too many operations) or an atomic variable representing a connection's known state.
+I chose the atomic variable, because it was something new for me to learn.

 ## Todo: